Robert Cushman: Early life in England

-Cushman was born in 1577 in Rolvenden, co.
-Kent and is believed to be the second son of Thomas Couchman (Cushman) and Ellen Hubbarde.
+Cushman was born in 1577 in Rolvenden, county Kent and is believed to be the second son of Thomas Couchman (Cushman) and Ellen Hubbarde.
+In 1601 Cushman's mother, wife of Thomas Tilden, her second husband, was buried in Ashford.
+Thomas Tilden was possibly a Puritan, whose descendants later emigrated to Scituate in Plymouth Colony.

 The first known record of Robert Cushman appears in December 1597 in the parish of St. George the Martyr, Canterbury, co.
 Kent.
-City accounts provide information about eighteen-year-old Cushman's apprenticeship to grocer George Masters, being a second son who did not inherit land and moved to the city to become an apprentice.
-George Masters had the monopoly of tallow candle making which had been granted to him by the City of Canterbury, with city butchers being obliged to sell animal fat to him for candle production.
+City accounts provide information about 18-year-old Cushman's apprenticeship to grocer George Masters, being a second son who did not inherit land and moved to the city to become an apprentice.
+George Masters had the monopoly of tallow candle making which had been granted to him by the city of Canterbury, with city butchers being obliged to sell animal fat to him for candle production.
 The parish of St. George being especially malodorous laying between the cattle market on one side and the butcher's slaughterhouse on the other.
 Apprentice Robert Cushman lived in George Master's house in St. George the Martyr parish making tallow candles at least until 1599 and likely as late as 1602 or 1603.

-In 1601 Cushman's mother Ellen, wife of Thomas Tilden, her second husband, was buried in the village of Ashford which is about fourteen miles south-east of Canterbury.
-Thomas Tilden, may possibly have been a Puritan, whose descendants later emigrated to Scituate in Plymouth Colony.

-Many of Robert Cushman's religious beliefs may have come from other Canterbury puritans and his attendance at illegal religious meetings known as 'conventicles.'
-The best view into his religious principles and possibly some other Mayflower Pilgrims can be found in his booklet titled 'The Cry of a Stone.'
-He wrote that the Church of England "is wanting and defective", a "superstitious custome" and he would not wish to worship "humane devices."
-He wrote that he decided to seek instead the "nearest fellowship that the Saints can have in this world, [that] most resembleth heaven."
-Cushman also wrote that "God's people are still few, and scarce one of a hundred.." perhaps thinking of himself as one of the select few.
+Many of Cushman's religious beliefs may have come from other Canterbury Puritans and his attendance at illegal religious meetings known as "conventicles."
+The best view into his religious principles and possibly some other Mayflower Pilgrims can be found in his booklet titled "The Cry of a Stone."
+He writes that the Church of England "is wanting and defective", a "superstitious custome," and he would not wish to worship "humane devices."
+He writes that he decided to seek instead the "nearest fellowship that the Saints can have in this world, [that] most resembleth heaven."
+Cushman also writes that "God's people are still few, and scarce one of a hundred.." perhaps thinking of himself as one of the select few.

-Cushman's first problem with authorities came in 1603 while he was still apprenticed to George Masters.
+Cushman's first problem with authorities came in 1603 while he was still apprenticed to Masters.
 This involved the illegal distribution of libels (derogatory religious writings) in Canterbury by Cushman "of the parish of St. Andrew of Canterbury."
 The libels were handwritten notices stating "Lorde have mercy uppon us" which were posted on church doors throughout Canterbury.
 The authorities ordered that the "lewd seditious persons" posting the libels be found, interrogated and committed to prison if they refused examination.
 Robert Cushman was arrested by the authorities and not providing satisfactory answers upon questioning, for "certain reasons" was committed to Westgate prison for one night.
 Friends of Cushman's from his prior parish of St. George were also involved in posting libels.